join-monster/join-monster/docs/how-it-works.md

 ## Internal Workings

-Once does not need to know this in order to use Join Monster.
+One does not need to know this in order to use [Join Monster](https://github.com/stems/join-monster).
 It's a convenient visualization for those who want to dive into the code.

 ![internals](img/internals.png)